-Electives may be chosen from other University of Denver departments and/or other universities with approval of the adviser and Director of the PhD Program.
+Electives may be chosen from other University of Denver departments and/or other universities with approval of the adviser and Director.
 All courses taken outside GSSW must be designated as doctoral level by the departments offering them.
 Selected MSW courses that complement the student's course of study may be taken with the Director's approval.
-Students taking master's level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of master's level students.
+Students taking Master level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of Master students.
 A minimum of 12 of the total required elective credit hours (25) must be taken outside GSSW.